Nabeel-javaid/report/README.md

-## l) New insights and learning of project from this audit:
+## m) New insights and learning of project from this audit:

 As an auditor having reviewed the OPUS protocol, the audit process has yielded several insights and learning experiences, emphasizing the complexity and sophistication of decentralized finance (DeFi) ecosystems.
 Here are the key takeaways: